Feel-The-AGI/2025/README.md

 ---

 ## **Why Start Now?**
-It’s December 4th.
+It’s December.
 Most people will use this month to wind down, relax, or maybe dabble in holiday plans.
 But if you want to **lead the charge in 2025**, now’s the time to **put in the work**.
 Spend this December immersing yourself in agents.
 By the time January hits, you’ll be ahead of 90% of the field.

 **What’s the payoff?**
 - You’ll know how to build scalable agent systems from scratch.